donet-server/donet/docs/introduction/services.rst

 the State Server through a Message Director to **manipulate** and **query** Distributed Objects in the State Server's visibility tree.

+For more details on this service's behavior, see :ref:`stateserver`.

 The Database Server
 -------------------